 First, we'll turn on the endpoints we need in WordPress.

 - Go to Auth0 > Settings > Advanced tab in the WordPress admin.

 - Turn on User Migration Endpoints and click Save Changes.

-Walking through the code above:
+Walking through the code we just deployed:

 - If everything looks good, we call the "get user" endpoint of the WordPress site to see if we have a user with the current user's email